AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Docker Images</td>
-    <td>Docker 1.3 now supports cryptographic signature<sup> [3]</sup> to ascertain the origin and integrity of official repositories images.
+    <td><p align="justify">Docker 1.3 now supports cryptographic signature<sup> [3]</sup> to ascertain the origin and integrity of official repositories images.
 This feature is however still a work in progress as Docker will issue a warning but not prevent the image from actually running.
 Furthermore, it does not apply to non-official images.
     <br>
     <br>
     In general, ensure that images are only retrieved from trusted repositories and that the <code>--insecure-registry=[]</code> command line option is never used.</td>
   </tr>
   <tr>
     <td valign="top">Network Namespaces<sup> [4]</sup></td>
-    <td>By default, the Docker REST API used to control containers exposed via the system Docker daemon is only accessible locally via a Unix domain socket.
+    <td><p align="justify">By default, the Docker REST API used to control containers exposed via the system Docker daemon is only accessible locally via a Unix domain socket.
     <br>
     <br>
     Running Docker on a TCP port (i.e. forcing the bind address using the -H option when launching the Docker daemon) will allow anyone with access to that port to gain access to the container, potentially gaining root access on the host as well in some scenarios where the local user belongs to the docker group<sup> [5]</sup>.